SleepMaMi: A Universal Sleep Foundation Model for Integrating Macro- and Micro-structures: More experimental results

 \subsection{Ablation study}

-Table~\ref{tab:ablation_study} summarizes the sleep staging performance improvement of our principal components.
+\textbf{Impact of our core components} Table~\ref{tab:ablation_study} summarizes the sleep staging performance improvement of our principal components.
+This result demonstrates our individual components progressively improves the model's predictive power.
 The performance is evaluated on the SHHS1 test split.
-Experiments 1-3 is pretrained on SHHS1 train split and experiments 4-5 are done using the entire pretraining datasets.
-Table~\ref{tab:demographic_ablation} presents the sleep staging accuracy measured on SHHS1 test split with varying demographic factors used for DGCL.
-DGCL is only done for the training split of SHHS1.
+Experiments 1-4 is pretrained on SHHS1 train split and experiments 5-6 are done using the entire pretraining datasets.